Veterans Mesothelioma Guide

 - A recent study showed that as many as 30-40% of Mesothelioma victims is U. S. Veterans.

 - The U.S. Military used thousands of asbestos-containing products in their ships between the 1920-late 1970s.

 - Navy Veterans who served during World War II and the Korean War have the highest incidence of Asbestos-related diseases.

-- Veterans who served between 1940 and 1970 have the greatest risk of developing Mesothelioma or an asbestos-related cancer.
+- Veterans who served between 1940 and 1970 have the highest risk of developing Mesothelioma or asbestos-related cancer.

-- Asbestos was used heavily in the shipbuilding and in military ships.
-Many veterans working in confined quarters have been exposed to asbestos
+- Asbestos was used heavily in the shipbuilding and military ships.
+Many veterans working in confined quarters have had asbestos exposure.

 We Do Not Sue the Military or the U. S. Government

-Asbestos related cancers among Veterans are not the fault of the military or even the government.
+Asbestos-related cancers among Veterans are not the fault of the military or even the government.
 It is the fault of the asbestos manufacturers and companies.
-Asbestos companies knew of the potential health issues related to asbestos exposure as far back as the 1920’s, but knowingly hid this information from the public, the medical community and even the U.S. Military and continued to profit off their deadly asbestos materials.
+Asbestos companies knew the potential health issues related to asbestos exposure as far back as the 1920s but hid this information from the public, the medical community, and even the U.S. Military.
+They continued to profit off their deadly asbestos materials.

 Recent Mesothelioma and Asbestos Veteran Related Verdict and Settlements